-The TALI (Hebrew acronym for “enriched Jewish Studies”) network of schools provides a pluralistic Jewish Studies program to tens of thousands of schoolchildren in over 200 public schools and pre-schools throughout Israel--comprising more than 10% of all secular public schools in Israel
+The TALI (Hebrew acronym for “enriched Jewish Studies”) network of schools provides a pluralistic Jewish Studies program to tens of thousands of schoolchildren in 260 public schools and pre-schools throughout Israel--comprising more than 10% of all secular public schools in Israel

 TALI offers the middle-way in Israel for Jewish education, tradition and the awakening of Jewish identity.
 Established in 1976, TALI has been sponsored since 1987 by the TALI Education Fund (TEF) which is authorized by Israel’s Ministry of Education to provide educational guidance and resources to all TALI schools.

 Why Israel Needs TALI

 Every Jewish child in Israel deserves a Jewish education.
 But most go without.

 Jews in Israel are deeply divided along religious and secular fault-lines – a divide that tears at the fabric of Israeli society.
 For sixty years, this division has been fostered by Israel’s school system which operates only two educational streams: religious and secular.

 Yet most Jewish Israelis define themselves as neither Orthodox nor secular, but as traditional.
 They identify with Jewish culture and heritage, but feel alienated by a rigid, politicized religious establishment.
 By sending their children to secular public schools, most Israeli parents have forfeited their children’s right to a Jewish education.

 TALI brings Jewish learning to the secular Israeli classroom, connecting pupils with their heritage, and educating towards religious pluralism in the Jewish state.

 The TALI Education Fund provides 2200 TALI teachers with the tools and training needed to create a Jewish environment for their school community.